Skip to main content

 • Phase: Adjusts the initial phase position of the LFO.

-• S&H: Switches sample and hold mode on or off.
+• S&H: Switches Sample-and-Hold mode on or off.
 When S&H is active, the modulation produced by the LFO is turned into a staircase waveform by holding its momentary values at a frequency set using the S&H Rate control.

-• S&H Rate: Adjusts the frequency of the sample and hold mode when S&H is active, either in time intervals (Seconds) or quarter notes synced to the host tempo (Beats).
+• S&H Rate: Adjusts the frequency of the Sample-and-Hold mode when S&H is active, either in time intervals (Seconds) or quarter notes synced to the host tempo (Beats).
 You can switch between Seconds and Beats by clicking on the label.
-The sample and hold frequency determines how often and for how long the values of the modulation are held.
+The sample-and-hold frequency determines how often and for how long the values of the modulation are held.

 • Target section: Lets you assign the modulation from LFO to controls on the Patch page You can find more information in Target section.